mentalisttraceur/python-raise/README.rst

 I want to be able to work with exceptions in a way that is:

 1. *Intuitive* to use and see in code.
-2. *Generic* and *flexible*, empowering *reuse*.
+2. *Generic* and *flexible*, empowering *reuse* and *composition*.
 3. *Portable* to all versions of Python I might want to use.

-Python is a great language, and modern Python in particular takes a nice approach to exceptions.

 In my code, I've often found myself writing interfaces that combine the intuitive nature of Python 3's ``raise`` and ``with_traceback``, the generic and flexible pattern of raising exceptions in other coroutines or threads of execution as exemplified by the ``throw`` method on Python generators, and the inherently portable and powerfully reusable and composable form of a basic function.

 The interface provided by this module, the function signature taking an ``exception`` (either an instance *or* a type) and an optional